postgres/postgres/contrib/pg_tde/documentation/docs/architecture.md

 There are workarounds for this, because operations that move the table data to a new file, such as `VACUUM FULL` or an `ALTER TABLE` that rewrites the file will create a new key for the new file, essentially rotating the internal key.
 This however means taking an exclusive lock on the table for the duration of the operation, which might not be desirable for huge tables.
+WAL internal key are also fixed to the respective ranges.
+And there is no easy way to generate a new WAL key without turning off and on WAL encryption.

 ### Internal key storage